Share This Article

 Some doulas work with midwives and may be part of the packaged services provided by the midwife.
 Others may be part of the package that is offered to you by a birthing centre.

-You can search for your doula by going through organisations that train and certify them.
+You can search for your doula through organisations that train and certify them.

 How you find your doula is up to you.
 However, make sure that your doula is trained and certified, that you get to know your doula well and that you are comfortable with your choice.